romot-co/matomeru/README.md

 4. To check the size before processing:
    - Right-click and select "Matomeru: Estimate Size"
    - This shows file count, total size, and estimated token count without generating the full output
+5. Git Diff integration:
+   - Right-click in Explorer or SCM view
+   - Select one of the Diff commands:
+     - "Matomeru: Copy Git Diff" - Copy to clipboard
+     - "Matomeru: Diff to Editor" - View in editor
+     - "Matomeru: Diff to ChatGPT" - Send to ChatGPT (macOS only)

 ### Configuration